 There are several variations of his name, and he is frequently referred to as "Elmer".
 However the spelling taken on this occasion is that used by William of Malmesbury.

-This information has been taken from a very informative booklet Eilmer, The Flight and The Comet, by Maxwell Woosnam.
-It is published by The Friends of Malmesbury Abbey, and is available from the Abbey Bookshop.
+The above information has been provided through the gracious auspices of The Friends of Malmesbury Abbey from their a very informative booklet Eilmer, The Flight and The Comet, by Maxwell Woosnam, available from the Abbey Bookshop.

 William of Malmesbury, also known as William Somerset, who provided the historical aspects above on Eilmer, died about 1143 and ranks only after the scholar-monk, the Venerable Bede, as the greatest of the English medieval historians.
 It is thought the name given famous British author and playwright William Somerset Maugham was inspired by William Somerset.